-Among those who experienced issues, either down to customer and/or staff members wearing masks, difficulties were highlighted in three key areas:
+Among those who experienced some detriment to their trip, either down to customer and/or staff members wearing masks, difficulties were highlighted in three key areas:

-- Communication: intuitively, given face masks block lip reading (and potentially muffle voices), hearing and understanding are rendered more difficult by masks.
-More than half (54%) of participants said they could not hear the staff member, or the staff member could not hear them.
-Over two-fifths (44%) of participants reported that staff could not understand them, or that they could not understand the staff member. - Physical comfort: about two-fifths (42%) said they felt physically uncomfortable wearing a mask so cut their trip short, or that the staff member appeared uncomfortable. - Enjoyment: almost two-fifths (38%) reported that they enjoyed their trip less.
+- Communication: Intuitively, given face masks block lip reading (and potentially muffle voices), hearing and understanding are rendered more difficult by masks.
+In Mexico and the US, more than half (US: 54%, MX: 55%) of participants said that they could not hear the staff member, or that the staff member could not hear them.
+In Argentina, 77% referred to this problem 20% more than in Mexico and the US.
+Argentinians, who are known in Latam for being more expressive, mentioned more frequently that while using a mask the staff could not understand them or that they could not understand the staff member. - Physical comfort: In Argentina and the US, about two-fifths said they felt physically uncomfortable wearing a mask, or that the staff member appeared uncomfortable.
+But participants in Mexico were almost 50% less likely to point to discomfort. - Enjoyment: Around 30% overall reported that they enjoyed their trip less.
 Doubtless this can partly be attributed to the difficulties described here.

-All respondents who experienced some detriment as a result of wearing a mask or staff wearing a mask (126)
+All respondents who experienced some detriment to their trip as a result of wearing a mask or staff wearing a mask